jsdelivr/globalping-cli/README.md

 #### Filter locations
 Use the `+` symbol as a filter to select the desired location of the probes more precisely.

+> [!TIP]
+> You can mix and match any location type, including countries, continents, cities, US states, regions, ASNs, ISP names, eyeball or data center tags, and cloud region names.

 For example, if you want to run ping from a probe in Seattle that is also part of the Comcast network, run the following:
 ```bash
 globalping ping google.com from Comcast+Seattle